 Made from compresses, kiln-dried wood, pellets are highly absorbent.
-They’re usually also sterilised so have a very low amount of bacteria.
+They’re usually also sterilized so have a very low amount of bacteria.
 Pellets are very similar to wood shavings except for the fact that they’re compressed into pellets which makes them easy to store.

 One drawback with pellets though is that they not recommended for colder climates.
 This is because after laying the bedding you need to wet the pellets so that they can expand and soften up, in colder climates this isn’t possible because the water can freeze before this process happens.

-As its name suggests sawdust is generally very dusty so although it can be (and is widely) used for bedding it can irritate your horse, especially if they have a respiratory condition.
-On the other hand sawdust is relatively inexpensive and can easily be stored.
+As its name suggests sawdust is generally very dusty so although it can be (and is) widely used for bedding it can irritate your horse, especially if they have a respiratory condition.
+On the other hand, sawdust is relatively inexpensive and can easily be stored.

 Not an obvious choice paper shavings can be a good option if you don’t want to use wood and are worried about your horse eating the straw.
-It’s available in bales or bags paper, is dust free and extremely absorbent.
+It’s available in bales or bags paper, is dust-free and extremely absorbent.
 One of the downsides of paper though is that although it can be very soft and comfortable while it’s clean, when it’s soiled it can start to clump together and then offers very little comfort.
 It also needs to be changed regularly because of this.

-If somebody says horse bedding to you chances are the first thing you’ll think of it straw, after all straw has been used for horse bedding for almost as long as we’ve been keeping horse for!!
+If somebody says horse bedding to you chances are the first thing you’ll think of it straw, after all, straw has been used for horse bedding for almost as long as we’ve been keeping horses for!!
 Straw isn’t as absorbent as wood or paper and will need to be cleaned more thoroughly.
 Wheat is the most common type of straw bedding but both barley and oats can be used too.

 Straw is very comfortable for the horse, especially if you use a think layer.
 In the winter you can add an extra layer of straw to help keep your horse warm as well.
 If you have a mare in foal then straw is the perfect choice because it’s very soft and won’t stick to either of them.

 Not as widely available as wood, paper or straw bedding rice hulls aren’t as absorbent either.
-That said though they’re completely dust free and are a soft comfortable bedding.
-Rice hulls are extremely light weight which means that they’re not suitable for open stalls as they can be blown away.
+That said though they’re completely dust-free and are a soft, comfortable bedding.
+Rice hulls are extremely lightweight which means that they’re not suitable for open stalls as they can be blown away.
 A lot of people who use rice hulls as bedding mix it with wood shavings to increase its absorbency.

 Very rarely used as a standalone bedding rubber mats add an extra layer of comfort against the hard floor.
-Mats aren’t absorbent at all so can become slippery when they’re soiled, this is why they’re usually used with other bedding on top.
+Mats aren’t absorbent at all so they can become slippery when they’re soiled, this is why they’re usually used with other bedding on top.
 That said though mats are very easy to clean, once you’ve removed the upper level of bedding you can just wash the mat down with water.